 Projected RPS procurement for CCAs is based on annual compliance reports submitted to the CPUC.
-The 2017 CCA RPS Procurement Plans show that all the operational CCAs are projected to meet or exceed RPS procurement obligations through 2020.

 Table 2 shows that the forecasted 2017 RPS positions of all CCAs in operation vary between 26% and 67%.
 Currently, SB 350 requires all LSEs, including CCAs, to have at least 65% of their RPS-eligible procurement from 10-year or longer contracts by 2021.